 To identify the type of VCS-eligible REDD project activity use the following decision tree.
 The decision tree shall be used to provide a broad indication of likely baseline type and applicability.
-Ultimately the relevant baseline modules (BL-UP - avoided unplanned deforestation; BL-PL - avoided planned deforestation; BL-DFW - avoided forest degradation (fuelwood/charcoal)) must be applied with relevant applicability conditions and criteria.
+Ultimately the relevant baseline modules (BL-UP - avoided unplanned deforestation; BL-PL - avoided planned deforestation and planned degradation; BL-DFW - avoided forest degradation (fuelwood/charcoal)) must be applied with relevant applicability conditions and criteria.

-Is the forest land expected to be converted to non-forest land in the baseline case?
-YES 8 N 0 Is the land legally authorize be converted to Is the forest expected to degrade by fuelwood extraction or charcoal production, in the baseline case YES 9 NO YES NO Avoided planned deforestation Avoided unplanned deforestation Avoided forest degradation Proposed project is not a VCS REDD 10 activity currently covered by the module framework
+Is the forest land expected to be converted to non-forest land in the baseline case, or expected to be subject to authorized conversion to a managed tree plantation in the baseline case?
+YES 8 N 0 Is the land legally authorize be converted to non-fore plantat est or a managed tree Is the forest expected to degrade by fuelwood extraction or charcoal production, in the baseline case YES NO YES NO Avoided planned deforestation/planned degradation Avoided unplanned deforestation Avoided forest degradation Proposed project is not a VCS REDD activity currently covered by the module framework